Rania334/Twitter-Clone-MERN/README.md

 ## Features

 - User authentication (sign up, login, logout)
-- Secure authentication using access tokens and refresh tokens (JWT-based)
+- Secure access and refresh token flow (JWT-based)
 - Post, edit, and delete tweets
 - Comment and reply on tweets
 - Like tweets
+- Follow and unfollow users
-- View user profiles with tweet history
+- User profiles with tweet history and social connections
+- Upload profile pictures using Cloudinary
-- Responsive and mobile-friendly design
+- Responsive design for mobile and desktop
-- RESTful API integration between frontend and backend
+- RESTful API between frontend and backend
+- Deployed backend on Render

 ## Tech Stack